Prevention of Prostate Cancer

 Maximize Your Fruit and Vegetables

 Cancer experts estimate that our food choices account for up to 90 percent of cancers of the prostate, breast, pancreas, and colon.
-Making changes to your diet can significantly lower your risk of getting prostate disease.
+Making changes to your diet can significantly lower your risk of getting prostate disease by eating a “prostate friendly” diet.
 Read More on The Prostate Diet

 Eat Healthy Fats